Slater and Gordon Lawyers has been representing Cycling UK members since 2002 with our unique legal advice service.

 If you decide to choose another solicitor to represent you, this is entirely your choice.
 However, you won’t get the benefit of the free unique legal advice service, and therefore could pay up to 25% of your compensation if you win your case, even if your case is on a No Win No Fee basis.

-Last year alone, we settled a total of £4.3 million in compensation for Cycling UK members and saved them a total of over £1 million by not charging them a success fee or shortfall when they won their case, so the benefit of choosing Slater and Gordon can be quite significant.
+Over the past three years we've settled £2.1 million in compensation for Cycling UK members and saved them £525k by not charging them a success fee or shortfall when they won their case, so the benefit of choosing Slater and Gordon can be quite significant.

 We have a specialist cycling incident team many of whom are cyclists themselves and understand the issues that cyclists face so you can also rest assured that you’ll get the best possible outcome to your case, with the best available rehabilitation and treatment to help you get back on the road.